Free shipping for Australia deliveries when product totals over $140

 • Boldness - whilst Sumatrans are typically low in acid, they exhibit incredible flavour with lemony acids and complex spices that persist through the long finish.

-• Buttery mid-palate - there is a level of richness from Sumatrans that makes for a pleasant experience from ultra smooth, silky delivery of flavours.
+• Buttery mid-palate - there is a level of richness from Sumatrans that makes for a pleasant experience, with ultra-smooth, silky flavour delivery.

-• Versatile - As a Black or in milk, Sumatrans have a universal ability to span many brew methods.
+• Versatile - As Black or in milk, Sumatrans are well-suited to many brewing methods.
 The caramel, toffee, and chocolate notes are as glorious as a milk-based espresso.
 Combined with legendary long finishes, it's no surprise that roasting companies worldwide continue scrambling to get their hands on great quality Sumatrans.

 Just two weeks ago, an outstanding Aceh Gayo Grade 1 arrived in Melbourne - it's super-fresh and juicy.